ericwq/aprilsh/doc/design.md

 - The client receives the difference from server [`recv()`].
 - The client applies `resize`, `mix` to the local terminal and save `echo ack`. [`apply_string()` of `Complete`]
-- The client applies the prediction to the new state.

 Please note that there are two local termianls.
-One is used to receive terminal state.
-One is used for display to real terminal.
+One is used to track received terminal.
+The other is used to find difference for real terminal emulator, such as `kitty`, `alacritty` or `wezterm`.
 Here the local terminal changed is the received terminals.

 ### Client update real terminal

 On the client side, the client synchronize the client terminal to real terminal emulator.
-Here the terminal is used for computing difference for real terminal.
+Here the local terminal is used to find the difference for real terminal.

 - When it's time to display the state to real termninal emulator [`output_new_frame()`]
+- The client fetches the latest received terminal state.
+- The client applies the prediction to the new state.
 - The client calculates the difference between new state, prediction and local state. [`new_frame()` of `Display`]
+  - Here the local state is the last used state.
 - The calculated difference is a mix of escape sequences and data.
 - The mix is written to the `pty` slave, which will output to the real terminal emulator.